fferlito/fferlito.github.io/_projects/15_project.markdown

 <div class="caption">
     Filters of the CNN at different level of depth learns features with different complexity: first layers learnt basic primitives (edges and colours).
 Deeper filters learnt textures and patterns.
 The final layers contains complex features, which can resemble objects from the training data.
 </div>

+Therefore we will use the pattern of activation of the last layer of the CNN to define this loss function.
+Let $$ A^l_{ij}^(I) $$ be the activation of layer l, at the ith feature map and the jth position.
+Then the content loss function is defined as:

 #### Style loss function

 #### Final loss